 This qualification is awarded to people who have completed the following NZ Qualifications Authority (NZQA) unit standards:

-This qualification must be obtained through a qualified Alcohol Licensing Training Providers(55.64kb)
+This qualification must be obtained through a qualified Alcohol Licensing Training Provider (442KB pdf).

 Renew Your Certificate

 It is important that you renew your manager's certificate before it expires.
-If you don't renew it in time, you will have to apply for a new manager's.
+If you don't renew it in time, you will have to apply for a new manager's certificate.

 Under the Sale and Supply of Alcohol Act 2012, existing club manager certificates are phased out and replaced by manager certificates.